Skip To Content

 Having a clear idea of the sort of lifestyle you want in retirement will help you estimate how much it could cost.
 Start by thinking about your essential or nonnegotiable regular expenses, such as a roof over your head, food on the table and out-of-pocket healthcare expenses.
 Then consider expenses that are important to your lifestyle.
 That might be anything from dining out frequently to traveling overseas every year.
 Offering financial support to aging parents or helping adult children or grandchildren with education expenses might also be a priority.

 Finally, consider any aspirational or discretionary goals you may have, like purchasing a second home on the beach or in the mountains or pursuing certain philanthropic activities.
-“We have clients who have their own family foundations,” says Merrill Financial Advisor Katherine Darragh Larsen, making philanthropy central to their planning.

 New to Merrill?
 Connect with a Merrill Advisor